raceintospace/raceintospace/doc/manual/manual.md

 This is where you start new programs or buy additional hardware.
 Everything here is potentially useful, but not all of it will be needed.
 For instance, lunar landers will be unnecessary if you have chosen direct ascent or the Kicker-C.  Note that you can never have more than 6 of any component at any given time.

 There is a built-in advantage to developing programs in progressive order, called technology transfer.
 If, for instance, you have researched your Mercury capsule to a high level and then begin the Gemini program, your Gemini capsules will start off with a higher Safety than if you had skipped Mercury.
-The same would happen for Apollo if your Gemini was highly reliable; however, Apollo wouldn't get very much technology transfer from Mercury if you skipped Gemini.
-Jupiter would get almost nothing from Mercury, and XMS-2 would get none at all since it's an altogether different sort of spacecraft.
+The same would happen for Apollo if your Gemini was highly reliable; however, Apollo wouldn't get very much technology transfer from Mercury.
+Jupiter would get very little from Mercury, and XMS-2 would get none at all since it's an altogether different sort of spacecraft.

 In BARIS, this was all or nothing.
 If a component wasn't quite at 75%, it would give no tech transfer at all.
 RIS (starting with v.1.1) gives partial tech transfer when your hardware is above starting Safety.